 However, owners of French Bulldogs are well aware that their pets are not particularly long-lived.
 The average lifespan of a French Bulldog is between 9 and 12 years.
 Even if French Bulldogs don't live as long as other breeds, they'll pack a lot of life into those years.

 When picking a dog, size matters.
-French Bulldogs are a tiny dog breed and they are a brachycephalic breed.
+French Bulldogs are a small dog breed as well as a brachycephalic breed.

 Hypoallergenic means “unlikely to trigger an allergic response”.
 If you are wondering whether French bulldogs are hypoallergenic or not, the answer is no. Despite their short hair, Frenchies shed a lot, which can be problematic for allergy sufferers.